Beck (manga): Plot summary

 Finding life tedious without being in Beck, Koyuki slowly gets the members back together, except Ryusuke, whose whereabouts are unknown.
 They perform a few shows as a quartet, before getting an offer to tour the US based on their Grateful Sound 5 performance.
-After Koyuki and Saku drop out of school to do the tour, Beck heads to America.
+After Koyuki and Saku drop out of high school (they were in twelfth grade at this point) to do the tour, Beck heads to America.
 But after several bad performances, they are about to get kicked off the tour before reuniting with Ryusuke in Seattle.
 (The anime adaptation ends here.)
 The rest of the tour is a hit and they end up appearing on national TV before heading back to Japan.

 After releasing two singles, Beck goes on a nationwide tour of Japan and earn a spot at Grateful Sound 7.
 However, they are later cut from the lineup.
 They slowly bounce back after forming a tour with several similar-sounding bands, get signed to a popular British indie record label, and start recording their first full album.
 The now-famous director who created the concert documentary Koyuki once appeared in ends up directing their first music video.
 Their album and music video do well both in Japan and England, earning them numerous magazine articles in both countries.
 After another nationwide tour of Japan, they do a short tour of England, including a spot at the relaunch of the legendary Avalon Festival.
 The band then signs to a major international record label and records their major debut album in New York.
 With the album hugely successful worldwide, they tour Japan and America extensively, and the series then ends with Beck headlining the main stage at Grateful Sound 9.